gramineproject/gramine/CI-Examples/ra-tls-secret-prov/README.md

 verification succeeds, sends secrets back to the client (e.g. the master key for encrypted files in `secret_prov_pf` example).

-There are two versions of each the server: the EPID one and the DCAP one.
+There are two versions of each server: the EPID one and the DCAP one.
 Each of them links against the corresponding EPID/DCAP secret-provisioning library at build time.

 Because this example builds and uses debug SGX enclaves (`sgx.debug` is set to `true`), we use environment variable `RA_TLS_ALLOW_DEBUG_ENCLAVE_INSECURE=1`.